-Management must respond to a serious employee injury in the following ways: get proper medical attention for the injured employee, investigate the cause of the injury, and take necessary corrective measures to prevent recurrence, clean up incident / accident area, and notify insurance company of the injury.
+Management must respond to a serious employee injury in the following ways:

+- Get proper medical attention for the injured employee - Notify the insurance company of the injury - Investigate the cause of the injury - Take necessary corrective measures to prevent recurrence - Clean up incident/accident area when your and the insurance carrier's investigations are complete

 Managements that take little forethought of accident costs rely on the insurance carrier for control.
-While insurance carriers will do everything within their ability to control costs, there are post accident steps that a company can take that will go a long way in reducing accident costs.
+While insurance carriers will do everything within their ability to control costs, there are post-accident steps that a company can take that will go a long way in reducing accident costs.
 What can the employer do to help minimize the costs of injuries to their employees?
 They can educate management teams in the following cost control techniques:

 - 1. Make sure that the injured employee gets expert emergency care.
 In emergencies, call 911 for emergency medical services.
-Have someone accompany the injured to the emergency room, clinic, or doctor's office. - 2.
-Report incident to the insurance carrier.
-In the event of a serious, or potentially serious injury, adjuster involvement, early in the process, can be very beneficial. - 3.
+Have someone accompany the injured employee to the emergency room, clinic, or doctor's office. - 2.
+Promptly report incidents to the insurance carrier.
+In the event of a serious, or potentially serious injury, insurance company adjuster involvement early in the process can be very beneficial. - 3.
 Do not discard any equipment involved in the accident that led to the employee's injury.
 Discard the equipment only when the insurance carrier has advised a management official that it is all right to do so.
-The equipment may be needed for legal matters. - 4.
+The equipment may be important in your investigation, and needed for legal matters. - 4.
 When necessary, provide time for other employees who witnessed the injury to speak with insurance personnel. - 5.
 Keep the lines of communication open with injured employees.
-Make regular contacts by phone or in person.

-- 6. Show the concern of the company for their well-being.
+Make regular contacts by phone or in person. - 6.
+Show the concern of the company for their well-being.
 Send flowers, candy, or a card.
 Assist the employee in any matter possible.
 Make him or her feel missed. - 7.
-Make sure the employee knows that a job is waiting for them upon their return.
-The job can be either their former position or another of equal pay. - 8.
-Modify the job or put the employee in another "light duty" job to get those injured back to work faster. - 9.
-Never accuse anyone of malingering.
-This will surely prolong the period of disability and could encourage the employee to seek an attorney. - 10.Keep in constant contact with the insurance carrier.
-Advise them on the changes in the employee's health and how the accident investigation is progressing.
+Make sure the employee knows that a job is waiting for them upon their return. - 8.
+Modify the job or put the employee in another "light duty" job to get those injured back to work faster.